Reverse Phone Lookup New York

 In 1947, New York was assigned two of the original area codes: 212 for New York City and 518 for Upstate New York.
 These early assignments reflect the state’s prominence as a cultural and economic hub.
 Read more about the North American Numbering Plan. - The Prestige of Manhattan’s 212 Area Code

 Area code 212, assigned in 1947, became a symbol of Manhattan’s sophistication and exclusivity.
-Its scarcity today makes it a status symbol, with businesses and individuals willing to pay a premium to own a 212 number.
-Learn more about why 212 is so iconic. - Brooklyn and Queens Represent with 718
+Its scarcity today makes it a status symbol, with businesses and individuals willing to pay a premium to own a 212 number. - Brooklyn and Queens Represent with 718

 Originally covered by 212, the Bronx now uses overlays like 917 and 929 to accommodate its growing population.
 These area codes have become tied to the Bronx’s thriving community and landmarks like Yankee Stadium. - Upstate New York’s Historic 518 Area Code